jnasante/ccew-ios/02-objective-c/02-02-classes.markdown

 ## Constructors (Initialization)

 Let’s set some default values for these properties.
 Every object has a default constructor method that is implemented by `NSObject` and can be overridden by a subclass to set up default values.
-It is in the `init` method.
+It is the `init` method.

-When you override the `init` method you always call super's implementation first and set the result to `self`.
+When you override the `init` method you always call `super`'s implementation first and set the result to `self`.
 You should then ensure that `self` is not `nil` (in case there was a memory error) before setting up your custom values.
 Finally you will return `self`.

 The template you will see in every case looks like the following.
 It belongs in the class implementation file: